 Miss Burgin went to India in the Easter holidays to volunteer and help the less fortunate.
 Here is where all the money went that was raised.
 Miss Burgin managed to buy a lunch box and water bottle for every child who went to the summer school.
 She also bought pencils, pens, maths equipment and other pieces of stationary for the children to use at school and during their exams.

 "It was such an eye opening experience!
-We take so much for granted in this country and it is so heart warming to see how grateful all the children and adults were to receive our gifts and support." - Miss Burgin
+We take so much for granted.
+It is so heart warming to see how grateful all the children and adults were to receive our gifts and support." - Miss Burgin